Broadside (naval)

-A broadside is the side of a ship, or more specifically the battery of cannon on one side of a warship or their coordinated fire in naval warfare, or a measurement of a warship's maximum simultaneous firepower which can be delivered upon a single target (because this concentration is usually obtained by firing a broadside).
+A broadside is the side of a ship, or more specifically the battery of cannons on one side of a warship or their coordinated fire in naval warfare, or a measurement of a warship's maximum simultaneous firepower which can be delivered upon a single target (because this concentration is usually obtained by firing a broadside).
 From the 16th century until the early decades of the steamship, vessels had rows of guns set in each side of the hull.
 Firing all guns on one side of the ship became known as a "broadside".
-The cannon of 18th-century men of war were accurate only at short range, and their penetrating power mediocre, which meant that the thick hulls of wooden ships could only be pierced at short ranges.
+The cannons of 18th-century men of war were accurate only at short range, and their penetrating power mediocre, which meant that the thick hulls of wooden ships could only be pierced at short ranges.
 These wooden ships sailed closer and closer towards each other until cannon fire would be effective.
 Each tried to be the first to fire a broadside, often giving one party a decisive headstart in the battle when it crippled the other ship.